 How to dehydrate mangos

-Mangos are not only tasty, they’re an excellent source of Vitamin A, C, and E. They’re simple to dehydrate and a great source of energy on the trail.
-Like apples, wash, peel, and cut roughly 1/4 in-thick slices.
+Mangos are not only tasty, they’re also an excellent source of Vitamin A, C and E. They’re simple to dehydrate and a great source of energy on the trail.
+Like apples, wash, peel and cut ¼-inch thick slices.
 If you plan to dehydrate a lot of mangos, it’s worthwhile to get a mango splitter to cut out the core.

 For a little extra flavor and tanginess, dip the mangos in a mixture of lemon, honey, and water.
 Place the mangos on the trays and dehydrate at 135° for 8–10 hours.